malaypatel/interview-java/README.md

 3. Add JAVA_HOME to the PATH environment variable
 4. Install GIT
 5. Add GIT to the PATH environment variable
+6. Clone the repository at https://github.com/skatra/interview-java
+7. Change directories to the interview project you will work on.
+By default the Eclipse project files should be already created so you can now import the project into Eclipse.
+If the project files for Eclipse need to be regenerated follow the next steps.
-6. Setup files specific for eclipse
+7. Setup files specific for eclipse

    <pre>
     <code>//Windows